test-fullautomation/robotframework-testsuitesmanagement/README.rst

 Package Description
 ===================

-The **RobotFramework_TestsuitesManagement** enables users to define dynamic configuration values within separate configuration files in JSON format.
+**RobotFramework_TestsuitesManagement** allows users to define dynamic configuration values in separate JSON configuration files.

-These configuration values are available during test execution - but under certain conditions that can be defined by the user (e.g. to realize a variant handling).
-This means: Not all parameter values are available during test execution - only the ones that belong to the current test scenario.
+These configuration values are accessible during test execution, but only under conditions specified by the user (e.g., for variant handling).
+This means that not all parameter values are available during test execution - only those relevant to the current test scenario.

-To realize this, the **RobotFramework_TestsuitesManagement** provides the following features:
+To achieve this, **RobotFramework_TestsuitesManagement** offers the following features:

-* Split all possible configuration values into several JSON configuration files, with every configuration file contains a specific set of values for configuration parameter
+* Splits all possible configuration values into multiple JSON configuration files, with each file containing a specific set of configuration parameters.
-* Use nested imports of JSON configuration files
+* Supports nested imports of JSON configuration files.
-* Follow up definitions in configuration files overwrite previous definitions (of the same parameter)
+* Subsequent definitions in configuration files overwrite previous definitions of the same parameter.
-* Select between several criteria to let the Robot Framework use a certain JSON configuration file
+* Provides various criteria for selecting which JSON configuration file Robot Framework should use during test execution.

 How to install
 --------------